 Frankl goes on to declare that the search for meaning was absolutely the primary motivation in his life, not a “secondary rationalization of instinctual drives.”
 I love the way he expressed that.

-Consider this observation from Viktor Frankl as he reflected upon his Auschwitz imprisonment…
+Consider his observation as he reflected upon his Auschwitz imprisonment…

 …it did not really matter what we expected from life, but rather what life expected from us.

 “What is the meaning of life?”
-If you’re living with a mood or anxiety disorder, I’m thinking you frequently inquire.
-Perhaps especially these days, as there’s so much tension and darkness sucking us dry.
+If you’re living with a mood or anxiety disorder or flattened by burnout, I’m thinking you frequently inquire.
+And that especially applies these days, as tension and darkness suck us dry.

 I encourage you to continue posing the question, and continue your quest for answers.